jerlendds/osintbuddy/README.md

 ## About The Project

-Fetch data from different sources and returns the results as visual entities that you can explore step-by-step! *(scroll down for video demos)*
+Fetch data from different sources and returns the results as visual entities that you can explore step-by-step!

-OSINTBuddy is a work-in-progress OSINT tool, which is distributed for educational and investigative purposes, the person who has bought or uses this tool is responsible for its proper use or actions committed, jerlendds, aka the developer of OSINTBuddy, is not responsible for the use or the scope that people can have through this software.
+OSINTBuddy is a work-in-progress OSINT tool, which is distributed for educational and investigative purposes, the person who has bought or uses this tool is responsible for its proper use or actions committed, jerlendds, the developer(s) of OSINTBuddy, are not responsible for the use or the scope that people can have through this software.